 In Fanny Fitz-York, the Heiress of Tremorne (1818), the heroine's spotless reputation is damaged by a scheming villain, a jealous rival, and some unfortunate misunderstandings, but Fanny is utterly chaste and blameless and she ends the novel with love, a title, and fabulous wealth.
 The villain sneers, “All priestcraft!
 Marriage is a political institution merely,” but he's the villain.
+The reader is not expected to agree with him but to abhor his point of view.
 There is a fallen woman in the story and her name is Julia.
 Her behaviour horrifies the other characters: “could such a female stoop to dishonour... and become the slave of licentiousness?
 The loss of her honoured parent [from the resulting shock] was only a secondary consideration; for death was a cessation of pain, an annihilation of feeling, and what feeling could be otherwise than pained at a daughter’s dishonour?”

 I don’t think Heydt-Stevenson strengthens her thesis by suggesting that the name “Fanny” has sexual connotations.
 There is too much countervailing evidence that it was just another girl’s name at the time and there were no difficulties around naming a sweet, innocent, and virginal character as “Fanny.”
 According to Mark Morton, as we've seen, the Fanny/bottom connotation didn't arise until 1928, so Austen couldn't have known of it.